What is the process?

 WHAT ARE YOUR PRICES?

 Again, that all depends on the project.
-Our videos have ranged from a few hundred dollars to several thousand.
+Our videos have ranged from a few thousand dollars to tens of thousands.
 We do projects of all sizes so to give a good quote, we really just need to know what is involved.
 The most important aspects are the length of filming, the location, the production value you are looking for, and the length of the edited product.